sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/index.md

 Example 2
 ----

-The following example shows using `"match":"allWithNull"` to return parallel arrays of phones and last names.
+The following example shows using `"match":"allWithNull"` as an alternative to [sections](doc:sections) to return parallel arrays of phones and last names.
 If you used `"match":"all"`, the missing phone number for claimant Badawi would result in that claimant's omission from the zipped `name_and_phone` array.

 **Config**